jusbrasil/careers/frontend/engineer/readme.md

 - Are experienced with React, Relay and Graphql
 - Have deployed large scale systems

-Some of the technologies that Jusbrasil works with: React, Relay and Graphql, Redux, Flow, Sass, Python, Scala, GO, ES6, Mongo, RabbitMQ, Kafka, GraphQL, Bigtable, Kubernetes, Docker, Redis, React, ElasticSearch, Google Cloud Platform, etc.
+### Some of the technologies that Jusbrasil works with
+- ES6, React, Relay, Redux, Flow, Sass
+- Python, Scala, GO
+- Redis, Mongo, GraphQL, Bigtable, ElasticSearch
+- Kafka, RabbitMQ
+- Docker, Kubernetes, Google Cloud Platform

 ## Benefits
 - Highly Competitive Salary